Want to get some Elementary Education experience for your major? Come volunteer with ILP!

 Get School Credit While Volunteering

-You can sometimes get school credit which can be directly applied to your degree .
-If you are working with kids 20 hours per week (basically a part time job!) and teaching lessons that you planned, you are getting a pretty good taste of what teachers do for their career.
+You can sometimes get school credit which can be directly applied to your degree ... think about it: If you are working with kids 20 hours per week (basically a part time job!) and teaching lessons that you planned, you are getting a pretty good taste of what teachers do for their career.
 Universities love to give internship credit to Elementary Education Majors who are going on ILP.

-ILP is not affiliated with any university directly, so you will need to arrange any credit or intership you might receive through your school.
+ILP is not affiliated with any university directly, so you will need to arrange any credit or internship you might receive through your school.
 Typically you'll just want to go to your advisor and ask what can be worked out.
-Check out this link if you go to BYU-Idaho and see how you can get credit for your semester abroad.
+If you go to BYU-Idaho, see how you can get BYU school credit for your semester abroad.